JimDesu/basis-lang/spec.md

 The form is well-defined for three categories of types:

-- **Buffer-backed types** (records, plain domains, unions, buffer primitives `[N]` / `[]`, typed buffers `[N]T` / `[]T`).
+- **Buffer-backed types** (records, plain domains, unions, buffer primitives `[n]` / `[]`, typed buffers `[n]T` / `[]T`).
 The bytes of `x` are copied to the LHS slot's storage.
 The LHS and RHS types must be compatible: identical, or one a parent of the other in the buffer-backed subsumption hierarchy (&sect;5.5).
 Sibling domains do not implicitly convert peer-to-peer; the user resolves cross-sibling conversions by invoking a conversion constructor or by routing through a shared ancestor.
 - **Pointers `^T`.** The pointer value is copied; both pointers reference the same target.
 The pointed-to storage is unaffected.
 - **Command-typed values.** The command-value is copied &mdash; including hidden capture fields for lambda values.
 Slot residency (&sect;8.4) applies to the copy as it does to the source.